 The capital resources typically required for a new restaurant depend on whether the restaurant is a ground-up construction or a conversion.
-For our new unit openings in 2022, we estimate the cost of a conversion or ground-up buildout will require a total cash investment of approximately \$3.0 million to \$4.0 million.
-In addition, we expect to spend approximately \$0.4 million to \$0.5 million per restaurant for restaurant pre-opening costs.
+For our new unit openings in 2023, we estimate the cost of a conversion or ground-up buildout will require an average net investment of approximately \$4.5 million.
+In addition, we expect to spend approximately \$0.5 million to \$0.6 million per restaurant for restaurant pre-opening costs.